-I remember when Joe and I took Lucy to his family’s Christmas party.
-I had a full blown panic attack in the car before we went in when Joe told me that I shouldn’t wear her in the Moby and that I should let people hold her.
+I remember when Joe and I took Lucy to his family’s Christmas party when Lucy was about five months old.
+I had a full blown anxiety attack in the car before we went in when Joe told me that I shouldn’t wear her in the Moby and that I should let people hold her.
 I was crying and he was fed up with my obsessive overprotectiveness.
 We walked into the party and he literally pried her out of my arms and sent me to the kitchen.
-I am remember sitting in the kitchen in a fog.
+I remember sitting in the kitchen in a fog.
 I was shaky and nauseous and I couldn’t eat.
 People around me were talking and it sounded like I was underwater.
 I was afraid to be apart from her.
 Literally, my whole body was afraid.
 I went into the other room to see her happily playing on the rug with her father and her uncles.
 I remember exhaling just a little, then waiting anxiously for her to show signs of hunger.
 At the first root, I snatched her and went upstairs to a quite room to nurse.
 And I cried.

 Despite all the anxiety, the depression wasn’t there.
 I realized quickly after she was born that killing myself was no longer an option as a solution to every problem I had.
-What was even scarier was that it wasn’t an option anymore.
-I did, however, formulate a very specific plan for how I would deal with it if anything ever happened to Lucy.
-Now, that—I am not sure if that is pathological or not…
+What was even scarier was sitting with the knowledge that it wasn’t an option anymore; I no longer had an out.

 It took about 14 months and a divorce to get me to a place where I was okay without Lucy touching my body almost all the time.
 The anxiety got better and I got tougher.
 I had to.
 She and I were living alone and she would spend time away from me with her father.
 I had to be strong.
 There were a few things that got me through that time.
 My amazing parents, my friends who I met at Mom’s Group at The Birth Center, the consistency and connection of breastfeeding… and Zoloft.
 It scares me to think what would have happened if I weren’t medicated.